DianeDerycke/minishell/README.md

 For more informations about the builtins, you can run in the minishell `help`.

-It did not handle multiple commands and signal management such as Ctrl+C or Ctrl+D.

 ### Bonus
 - PATH's right management
 - Builtin `help`